Barcelona Gay Travel

 Gay Barcelona: Hotels & Where to Stay

-Eixample (pronounced “eye-shamp-luh”) is Barcelona’s gay district and is best for quick access to gay nightlife in Barcelona.
-If you travel with friends, I recommend you stay here because obtaining several cabs from other parts of town can sometimes be difficult.
+Eixample is best for quick access to gay nightlife in Barcelona.
+If you’re traveling with friends, I recommend staying here, because obtaining several cabs from other parts of town can sometimes be difficult.

-There are a ton of affordable and stylish Airbnb rentals in Eixample.
+Airbnb rentals in Eixample are super affordable and usually quite stylish.
 There’s plenty of nearby restaurants, bars and saunas, too.

 Barcelona Gay Travel Experiences